 It would seem almost every year some new Chinese company joins the ranks of lens manufacturers.
 While there are already a lot of options out there from various lens manufacturers, these Chinese companies are doing something that the main lens designers are not - making little niche designs at some great prices that don't exist anywhere else.
 For example, this 7Artisans 25mm f1.8 aluminum lens for only $80.

 They've actually been all over the place these last few months, busy getting houses fixed, traveling, working etc. We finally had a chance to all meet up after something like 5 months and my daughter got a chance to show them what the terrible twos is really all about.
 Or for my oldest brother, I guess a reminder.
 Actually the terrible twos for his daughters never really ended. :)

-I've picked up a few new lenses this year and it seems like I now have an endless option of focal lengths, looks and types of lenses to choose from.
-For the first time, I think I might have a lens for just about everything.
-I know that sound crazy and that I'm spending all this money, but most of these lenses I'm buying are under $200 bucks.
-This one particular lens I just started using is the Kamlan 50mm f1.1.
-It was only $150 bucks new and it's been so much fun.
+I've picked up a few new lenses this year and it seems like I now have an endless option of focal lengths, looks, and types of lenses to choose from.
+For the first time, I think I might have a lens for just about everything. - Well except for zoom lenses.
+I just can't stand them and can't see buying any more than what I already have.

 I know that sounds crazy and that I'm spending all this money, but most of these lenses I'm buying are under 200 bucks.

 We use technologies like cookies to store and/or access device information.
 We do this to improve browsing experience and to show (non-) personalized ads.
 Consenting to these technologies will allow us to process data such as browsing behavior or unique IDs on this site.
 Not consenting or withdrawing consent, may adversely affect certain features and functions.